zack-mendez/fpgators-rtipcv/dev/ZM_dev_notes.md

 So, how do we convert from 12-bit RGB to 4-bit grayscale?

-## Grayscale Conversion Formula
+### Grayscale Conversion Formula
 A grayscale image represents **luminance**, which is how bright each pixel appears to the human eye.
-Since the human eye is **more sensitive to green**, the most commonly used grayscale conversion formula is:
-`Gray = 0.299R + 0.587G + 0.114B`
+Since the human eye is **more sensitive to green**, the most commonly used grayscale conversion formula is: `Gray = 0.299R + 0.587G + 0.114B`

 In software, this task would be simple.
 But, in hardware, it would be better to optimize this calculation in order to decrease the length of the **critical path**.
-This is a point where data can go through a lot of logic gates before being latched in a register again, so this is an important consideration.
+This calculation could be a point where data can go through a lot of logic gates before being latched by a register, so this is an important consideration.

 Thus, the way the system calculates the grayscale values uses the following equation:
 `Gray = (77R + 150G + 29B) >> 8`

 Instead of right shifting by 8, I can simply slice into the top 4 bits of the result of the multiply and add operation-which is equivalent to right shifting by 8.
 These optimizations approximates the original equation pretty well while also decreasing the hardware complexity considerably.

-Additionally, this means that if I migrate to the **Nexys A7 (4.86 Mb BRAM)**, I will be able to store **two full VGA grayscale frame buffers**, enabling **real-time processing with dual buffering**.
+These optimizations mean that that if I migrate to the **Nexys A7 (4.86 Mb BRAM)**, I will be able to store **two full VGA grayscale frame buffers**, enabling **real-time processing with dual buffering**.

 It took **multiple hours of debugging** (thanks to Vivado being difficult), but I finally got **grayscale VGA working.** Ironically, it worked **on the very first bitstream build** after I solved all the compilation issues.